tests-always-included/wick/lib/README.md

 Logging function.
 Use this to log every action that formulas can take.
 Debug can be enabled by setting the `DEBUG` environment variable.
 When enabled, log messages are written to stderr and also passed to the `wick-log` function so they could make it to a log file.
 (See [Bash concepts] for more about stderr.)

+This also will colorize the output when the `WICK_COLOR` environment variable is set to anything.

     wick-debug MESSAGE

 * `MESSAGE`: The text to log.